plone/plone-nextjs/README.md

 ### Application rewrite config

-Our NextJS app a rewrite should be configured as follows:
+In order to avoid CORS and maintain the server counterpart private, our NextJS app should have a rewrite and should be configured as follows:

 ```
 const nextConfig = {